telerik/winforms-docs/knowledge-base/grid-mark-children-group-click.md

 ## Description

 When performing a grouping operation you may need to format specific child cells.
-For example, when the user clicks on a group cell, you may want to highlight important cell values.
+For example, when the user right mouse clicks on a group cell, you may want to highlight important cell values.

 ![RadGridView Format Group Child Cells](images/grid-format-group-cell-click.gif)